Assistant Director for Student Engagement - Campus Ministry

 - Works with each organization and their chaplain advisors to help identify and develop strong leadership, to help facilitate smooth transitions, to foster interactions and collaboration within and between organizations, to ensure adherence to university policies and guidelines, and to oversee budget management.

-- Supports student organizations in the execution of programming, including HoyaLink processes, GEMS reservations, declining balance cards, transportation, catering, and contracts.
+- Supports student organizations in the execution of programming, including HoyaLink processes, GEMS reservations, declining balance cards; and handling transportation, catering, and contracts.

 - Manages participation in New Student Orientation (NSO), Campus Ministry Open House, Council of Advisory Board Fair, New Club Development, and the Budget Summit.